-Similar to analysing a soil profile, the program reveals the layers of history, present and potential futures through an open, experiential expertise exchange between the holders of knowledge – be these elements of the ecosystem, local community members or allies/guests from different fields of study who are connected with the area.
+Similar to analysing a soil profile, the program reveals the layers of history, present and potential futures through an open, experiential expertise exchange between the holders of knowledge – these being elements of the ecosystem, local community members and allies/guests from different fields of study who are connected with the area.
 This, in turn, brings to light the interlacing relationships that make up a place – the set of “stakeholders” who may create alliances and networks of support to sustain the place in the long run, promoting its value, conservation and community building.

 To read a text about the vision for the Suelo Methodology written in August, 2021 click here: Suelo (soil) as meeting point.

 The SUELO pilot project was carried out in January 2014 in SaLo, Punta San Lorenzo, Veraguas – on the oldest rocks in Panama.
 Through guided experiences by selected participants, an exchange of knowledge took place with members of the Arrimadero community.
 This first residency was co-facilitated by the Estudio Nuboso team, and guests artist Claire Pentecost and researcher Brian Holmes (both from Chicago).

 “I have seen how structured multidisciplinary encounters generate new questions, ideas and understanding; and that conducting an organized study of a particular place opens doors to transformative knowledge.
 Shared knowledge is multiplied knowledge.”